Delta, Mu, and Others: What to Know About Covid Variants

 Rising to the occasion.

 As a new nurse, Sgroi was understandably worried about catching the virus and also about having the skills to care for such patients.
-But as she tells it, far from discouraging her from continuing as a nurse, the experience taught her […]
+But as she tells it, far from discouraging her from continuing as a nurse, the experience […]

 Accepting Patients’ End-of-Life Decisions Can Be Hard